Can Rapamycin for Dogs Slow Aging? New Findings from the Dog Aging Project

 - In overall good health

 Owners must commit to bringing their dogs to a clinical trial site every six months over the course of three years.
-Trial locations are spread across the U.S., including in Wheat Ridge and Fort Collins, Colorado.
+Trial locations are spread across the U.S., including Wheat Ridge and Fort Collins, Colorado.

 A Collaborative Scientific Effort